gz/website/_posts/2021-03-10-when-alignment-matters.markdown

 ### Locking gone wrong

-[Last time][0] we were in the process of porting redis to our OS.
-This time I was trying to port a second application, namely [memcached][3].
-It was a good test because in comparison to redis, memcached was multi-threaded.
-So it exercised a lot more code-paths than redis.
+[Last time][0] we were in the process of porting Redis to our OS.
+This time I was trying to port a second application, namely [memcached][2].
+It was a good test because in comparison to Redis, memcached was multi-threaded.
+So it exercised a lot more code-paths than Redis.

 When trying to launch memcached, it became apparent that the process very often ended up stuck somewhere during initialization and didn't make progress anymore.